 Sound is perceived by humans as an auditory sensation created by pressure variations that move in waves through a medium such as air or water.
 It is measured in terms of frequency and amplitude.
-Noise is sometimes used as a synonym for sound, but there is a subtle difference.
+Noise is sometimes used as a synonym for sound, but there is a difference.
 Noise is a sound that is unwanted or inappropriate in an environment.
+Sources range from machinary and tools that parks use for maintenance, to visitors talking too loud on the trail, to aircraft and other vehicles.
 Parks work to reduce noise in park environments.

 Frequency, sometimes referred to as pitch, is the number of times per second that a sound pressure wave repeats itself.
 A drum beat has a much lower frequency than a whistle, and a bullfrog call has a lower frequency than a cricket.
 The units of frequency are called hertz (Hz).
 Humans with normal hearing can hear sounds between 20 Hz and 20,000 Hz.
 Frequencies above 20,000 Hz are known as ultrasound.
 When your dog tilts his head to listen to seemingly imaginary sounds, he is tuning in to ultrasonic frequencies, as high as 45,000 Hz.
 Bats can hear at among the highest frequencies of any mammal, up to 120,000 Hz.
 They use ultrasonic vocalizations as sonar, allowing them to pursue tiny insects in the dark without bumping into immovable objects.